cloudogu/k8s-ops-ansible/README.md

 * Restarts on change in k8s-controlplane (necessary for updates) realize using notify
 * Expose ip 10.244. as parameter
 * keepalived.conf check HTTP instead of process
-* Worker: Use ubuntu's underlying resolve.conf (not etc/resolve)

 # Use Cases